gwest7/suncalc-callback/README.md

 }
 ```

-If you need the callback to be called 5 minutes prior to every sunlight event an optional param can be used.
+If you need the callback to be called 5 minutes prior to every sunlight event an optional parameter can be used.

 ```js
 onTimes(lat, lon, getTimes, (name, date) => {